 Calls to Action

 1. Leave No One Behind: In developing plans in response to the COVID-19 pandemic, countries need to consider the effect that compounding factors – such as poverty, gender inequalities, and discrimination based on ethnicity, disability, residency status, sexual orientation, and gender identity – have on those populations most left behind.
-Also important is a multidisciplinary approach that include sectors outside health (i.e., education, social, and economic) to address the secondary effects of the pandemic response such as food and water shortages, the increased risk of home-based violence against children, women and girls, and psychosocial support needs.
-Considering these factors, governments should ensure all population groups have access to:he civil society constituency of the International Health Partnership for UHC2030 (UHC2030).
+Also important is a multidisciplinary approach that includes sectors outside health (i.e., education, social, and economic) to address the secondary effects of the pandemic response such as food and water shortages, the increased risk of home-based violence against children, women, and girls, and psychosocial support needs.
+Considering these factors, governments should ensure all population groups have access to he civil society constituency of the International Health Partnership for UHC2030 (UHC2030).
 Tat UHC policies are inclusive and equitable.
 Its role is also to promote systematic attention to the most marginalized and vulnerable populations so that no one is left behind.

-Information and health promotion (available in plain and/ or sign language, easy-to-read formats that do not rely on exclusive technologies)
+Information and health promotion materials (available in plain and/ or sign language, easy-to-read formats that do not rely on exclusive technologies) that warn of and describe measures of protection against COVID-19 for all people.

 Safe and accessible COVID-19 response stations (such as those that offer food, water, and medical/household supplies among other services)

-National COVID-19 triage, testing, quarantine, and treatment facilities equally available to all people, regardless of age, ethnicity, disability, residency status, or sexual orientation and gender identity and offer non-discriminatory medical treatment that uphold international human rights standards.
+National COVID-19 triage, testing, quarantine, and treatment facilities equally available to all people, regardless of age, ethnicity, disability, residency status, or sexual orientation and gender identity and offer non-discriminatory medical treatment that upholds international human rights standards.

-Continuous provision of essential health services that provide the full spectrum of care (promotion, prevention, treatment, rehabilitation, and palliative care) including mental health, sexual and reproductive health, life-saving treatment for major infectious diseases (i.e., HIV, TB, malaria), non-communicable diseases, and gender-biased violence response services
+Continuous provision of essential health services that provide the full spectrum of care (promotion, prevention, treatment, rehabilitation, and palliative care) including mental health, sexual and reproductive health, life-saving treatment for major infectious diseases (i.e., HIV, TB, malaria), non-communicable diseases, and gender-based violence response services

 The Civil Society Calls to Action builds on the